 For hundreds of years, microscopes have offered scientists a window inside cells.
 Researchers have used ever more powerful visualization tools to extensively categorize the parts and sub-parts of cells in vivid detail.
 Yet, what scientists have not been able to do is to exhaustively inventory cells, cell parts, and molecules within cell parts to answer questions such as, "How many?"
 "How big?" and "How fast?"
 Obtaining thorough, reliable measures of quantity is the vital first step of nanomedicine.

-As part of the National Institutes of Health (NIH) Common Fund [nihroadmap.nih.gov], the NIH [nih.gov] will establish a handful of nanomedicine centers.
-These centers will be staffed by a highly interdisciplinary scientific crew including biologists, physicians, mathematicians, engineers and computer scientists.
-Research conducted over the first few years will be spent gathering extensive information about how molecular machines are built.
-A key activity during this time will be the development of a new kind of vocabulary, or lexicon, to define biological parts and processes in engineering terms.
+As part of the National Institutes of Health (NIH) Common Fund [nihroadmap.nih.gov], the NIH [nih.gov] has established a handful of nanomedicine centers.
+These centers are staffed by a highly interdisciplinary scientific crew, including biologists, physicians, mathematicians, engineers and computer scientists.
+Research conducted over the first few years was spent gathering extensive information about how molecular machines are built.